Loading...

 US practitioners should also reference the best method rule under IRC §482 and the specific regulations (§1.482-3 through §1.482-6) when documenting method selection for US-filed returns.

-Amount B (incorporated into the OECD Guidelines as an Annex to Chapter IV, February 2024; effective for fiscal years beginning on or after 1 January 2025 in adopting jurisdictions) provides a Simplified and Streamlined Approach (SSA) for baseline marketing and distribution activities.
-It is technically a standardized TNMM application within a tightly defined scope—not a new "seventh method."
+Amount B was incorporated into the OECD Guidelines as an Annex to Chapter IV in February 2024 and is available for fiscal years beginning on or after 1 January 2025 where the relevant domestic framework applies it.
+It provides a simplified and streamlined approach for specified baseline marketing and distribution activities; it is not an additional recognized transfer-pricing method.

 The pricing framework has several moving parts: